PAIDNetwork/Protocol/README.md

 #### **Resolutions, courts and disputes**

-Each decision-making contract, in function of the resolutions, disputes or management of imponderables that must be handled by cutting hybrids or physics outside the scope of the contract but defined in it as an oracle to handle disputes, all this is created as a meta transaction and uses EIP712
+Each decision-making contract, depending on the resolutions, disputes or handling of imponderables that must be handled hybrid or physical courts outside the scope of the contract but defined in it as an oracle to handle disputes.

+All this logic will be handled from the selected contract template, and the events adjusted based on the meta transaction and uses EIP712, to indicate to the Smart Routers the actions to be executed according to the pre-established conditions in the Smart Agreements.

 1. EIP712 Domain Name -- LeasingDecisionMaker
 2. EIP712 Method implemented -- PenaltyforLatePayment()